walterhiggins/WMPJS/README.md

     /js clearTimeout( show );

-And the fireworks will cease.
+... and the fireworks will cease.
 If you ever schedule tasks using the *setInterval()* or *setTimeout()* functions it's always a good idea to keep the value returned by these functions so that you have the option of canceling the task using *clearInterval()* and *clearTimeout()* respectively.

 ### Summary
 In this chapter you learned about the *setTimeout()* function and how to use it to delay or "defer" execution of your code.
-You also learned about how to give functions names using function declarations and how to make a function call itself, and how to schedule repeating tasks using the *setInterval()* function.
+You also learned how to make a function call itself, and how to schedule repeating tasks using the *setInterval()* function.

 ## Chapter 14: Animal Sounds Revisited
 ### Introduction